College honors women who advocate for diversity, equity and inclusion

 This year’s theme is “women who advocate for diversity, equity and inclusion.”
 The votes are in, and six women were chosen to receive the award.

-In addition to receiving the certificates, the six awardees will also have their portraits placed on the El Camino College Distinguished Women’s Wall of Fame in the Schauerman Library.
+In addition to receiving the certificates, the six women will also have their portraits placed on the El Camino College Distinguished Women’s Wall of Fame in the Schauerman Library.

 Jackie LaBouff, one of the awardees, received the award in memoriam as she died last February.
 LaBouff was a preschool teacher for the Torrance Unified School District and a member on the City of Torrance’s League of Women Voters and the Human Services Committee.
 She was also the president and founder of the Widow Friendship Group and started a charity called Human Touch, which provides assistance to pregnant teens.